inBeat/inbeat-website/content/top-influencers/tiktok/food/canada/vancouver/_index.md

 ---
-title: Top 10 Food TikTok Influencers In Vancouver In 2023
+title: Top 10 Food TikTok Influencers In Vancouver In 2024
 description: >-
-  Find top food TikTok influencers in Vancouver in 2023.
-Most popular hashtags: #fyp #vancouver #food #canada.
+  Find top food TikTok influencers in Vancouver in 2024.
+Most popular hashtags: #fyp #vancouver #canada #food.
 platform: TikTok
 hits: 31
-text_top: Analyze the top-rated TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: inBeat holds 31 TikTok influencers like this in Vancouver, Canada for you to connect with.
+text_bottom: Our platform aggregates 31 TikTok influencers like this in Vancouver, Canada for you to pitch.
 profiles:
   - username: "everydayalex"
     fullname: >-